 To start with you want to remove all vegetation from the plant right back to the base.
 Use some good secateurs for this as Dahlias can have tough almost woody stems.

 You then want to apply a really thick mulch on top of your Dahlias, this is the secret to protecting them over winter.
+You want to use a bucket full of mulch for each dahlia and leave it piled up, one bucket high.

 You can use compost, leaf mould, bark, anything really as a mulch just make sure it is really thick.
 This should help prevent the ground underneath from freezing which will, in turn, protect your dahlias.